Rajan-Okita/Medical_chatbot/README.md

     pip install -r requirements.txt
     ```

-4. Download the required language models and data.
-Please refer to the Langchain documentation for specific instructions on how to download and set up the language model and vector store.

-5. Set up the necessary paths and configurations in your project, including the `DB_FAISS_PATH` variable and other configurations as per your needs.
+4. Set up the necessary paths and configurations in your project, including the `DB_FAISS_PATH` variable and other configurations as per your needs.

 ## Getting Started